-Form H-1 Applicability of Permanent, Post-Construction Storm Water BMP Requirements (Storm Water Intake Form for all Development Permit Applications) Project Identification Project Name: Permit Application Number: Date: Determination of Requirements The purpose of this form is to identify permanent, post-construction requirements that apply to the project.
-This form serves as a short summary of applicable requirements, in some cases referencing separate forms that will serve as the backup for the determination of requirements.
-Answer each step below, starting with Step 1 and progressing through each step until reaching "Stop".
-Refer to the Manual sections and/or separate forms referenced in each step below.
-Step Answer Progression Step 1: Is the project a "development project"?
-Go to Step 2. \square Yes See Section 1.3 of the Manual for guidance.
-Stop. \square No Permanent BMP requirements do not apply.
+Form H-1 Applicability of Permanent, Post-Construction Storm Water BMP Requirements (Storm Water Intake Form for all t Permit Applications) Project Name: lentification Permit Application Number: Date: Determination of Requirement The purpose of this form is to identify permanent, po This form serves as a short summary of applicable rec that will serve as the backup for the determination of st-construction juirements, in so requirements that apply to the project.
+Answer each step below, starting with Step 1 and prog · · · Refer to the Manual sections and/or separate forms re Answer Step Step 1: Is the project a "development project"?
+Progression Go to Step 2.
+See Section 1.3 of the Manual for guidance. □Yes □No Stop.
+Permanent BMP requirements do not apply.
 No SWQMP will be required.
 Provide discussion below.
-Discussion/justification if the project is not a "development project" (e.g., the project includes only interior remodels within an existing building): Step 2: Is the project a Standard Project, PDP, or Stop. ☐ Standard exception to PDP definitions?
-Project Standard Project requirements apply, To answer this item, see Section 1.4 of the Manual including Standard Project SWQMP. in its entirety for guidance, AND complete Form H-2, PDP requirements apply, including \square PDP Project Type Determination.
-PDP SWQMP.
-Go to Step 3. ☐ Exception Stop. to PDP Standard Project requirements apply. definitions Provide discussion and list any additional requirements below.
+Step 2: Is the project a Standard Project, PDP, or exception to PDP definitions?
+To answer this item, see Section 1.4 of the Manual □ Standard Project Stop.
+Standard Project requirements apply, including Standard Project SWQMP. in its entirety for guidance, AND complete Form H-2, Project Type Determination. □ PDP PDP requirements apply, including PDP SWQMP.
+Go to Step 3. □ Exception to PDP Stop.
+Standard Project requirements apply.
+Discussion/justification, and additional requirements definitions Provide discussion and list any additional requirements below.
 Prepare Standard Project SWQMP.
-Discussion/justification, and additional requirements for exceptions to PDP definitions, if applicable: